Arabah: Bronze and Iron Ages; Nabatean period

-In Biblical times, the Arava was a center of copper production; King Solomon is believed to have had mines here based on copper mines dating to his reign.
-Copper mining at the Ashalim site even predates his reign.
-The Arabah, especially its eastern part, was part of the realm of the Edomites (called "Idumeans" during Roman times).
+In the Bronze and Iron Ages, the Arava was a center of copper production.
+King Solomon is reported in the Hebrew Bible to have had mines in this area.
+Copper mining at the Ashalim site predates his reign in the 10th century BCE.
+The Arabah, especially its eastern part, was part of the realm of the Edomites (called "Idumeans" during Hellenistic and Roman times).
 Later the eastern Arabah became the domain of the Nabateans, the builders of the city of Petra.